 POLICY - Definitive position of an organization on a specific issue.
 A policy provides a basis for consistent and appropriate decision making and defines authority and accountability within the organization.
 See also: DECISION POLICY.
 (June 2007)

-PORTFOLIO - An array of assets-projects, programs, or other valuable and often revenue-producing items-that are grouped for management convenience or strategic purpose.
-When strategically combined, the portfolio assets serve to create synergies among and otherwise complement one-another.
-(August 2007)
+PORTFOLIO - An array of assets (e.g., projects, programs, or other items) that are grouped for management convenience or strategic purposes.
+When strategically combined, the portfolio assets serve to create synergies among and otherwise complement one another.